lloydkevin/hugo-wd/content/post/2007-03-04-the-top-five-technologies-you-need-to-know-about-in-2007.md

 #### Ruby on Rails

 has been getting real rave reviews lately.
-Honestly, I haven&#8217;t delved into it that deeply yet, but from my initial experience I don&#8217;t see what all the fuss is about, but I promise to investigate more.
-What I have seen is that a lot of web hosts out there either don&#8217;t support it or do so at a hefty price to the end consumer.
+Honestly, I haven't delved into it that deeply yet, but from my initial experience I don't see what all the fuss is about, but I promise to investigate more.
+What I have seen is that a lot of web hosts out there either don't support it or do so at a hefty price to the end consumer.
 As such, PHP still reins in the world of cheap web developement in my opinion.

 #### NAND Drives